 Learning More

 This reflection is particularly relevant for hybrid and remote teams and you might enjoy this article on some history of agile working this one on some basic agile working practices (sometimes remote and hybrid work was described as agile, before the pandemic).
 This piece on BCGs Remote Pyramid (critical success factors for remote teams) might be useful too.
-As this way of thinking about productivity is also important in complex contexts, we think VUCA is also intersting.
+As this way of thinking about productivity is also important in complex contexts, we think VUCA is also interesting.

 More broadly, it might be worth looking at Bullshit jobs as, if we don’t focus on the right type of productivity, we’re likely to create them.

-In addion a general focus on wellbeing can be helpful.
+In addition a general focus on wellbeing can be helpful.
 We think John Adair’s Action Centred Leadership is a great model to help us focus on what matters regarding productivity, but we haven’t written about it yet.

 You can also learn more in one of our podcasts on hybrid and remote working, there’s one below: